gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 import { IDataset as IDataset_2 } from '@gooddata/sdk-model';
 import { IDateFilterConfig as IDateFilterConfig_2 } from '@gooddata/sdk-model';
 import { IDimension } from '@gooddata/sdk-model';
+import { IDimensionDescriptor as IDimensionDescriptor_2 } from '@gooddata/sdk-model';
 import { IExecutionConfig } from '@gooddata/sdk-model';
 import { IExecutionDefinition } from '@gooddata/sdk-model';
 import { IFilter } from '@gooddata/sdk-model';